Find in Excel (Table of Contents)

 - If you want to find cells that match a specific format, you can delete any criteria in the Find what box and select a specific cell format as an example.
 Click the arrow next to Format, click Choose Format From Cell, and click the cell with the formatting you want to search for.

 - MSExcel saves the formatting options you define; you should clear the formatting options from the last search by clicking on an arrow next to Format and then Clear Find Format.

 - The FIND function is case sensitive and does not allow while using wildcard characters.

 - The SEARCH function is case-insensitive and allows while using wildcard characters.

 This is a guide to Find in Excel.
-Here we discuss how to use Find feature, Formula for FIND and SEARCH in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use the Find feature, Formula for FIND, and SEARCH in Excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –